samkaufman/morello/README.md

 ## Scheduling Language

-Implementations are scheduled using a tree of operators deriving from `Schedule`, and are defined in [ops.py](ops.py).
+Implementations are scheduled using a tree of operators deriving from `Impl`, and are defined in [ops.py](ops.py).
 They are:

   * `MoveLet` represents a memory move.
 It moves from slow to fast memory, and, in fast memory, may optionally change the layout of the underlying matrix.
   * `MatmulTilesLoop` represents a loop over the operand tiles required to calculate a tiled output.